kapoko/delicious-hamburgers/README.md

     bower install delicious-hamburgers
     ```

-2. Import the main `hamburgers.scss` file in your SASS file.
+2. Import the main `hamburgers.scss` file in your Sass file.

     <sub>Note that the URL could be different depending on your project setup</sub>